Mobile VHF antennas

 Drill a hole and use N or PL base mounts

-This is HF wise and mechanically the best solution because tese mounts have an excellent connection to ground.
+This is HF-wise and mechanically the best solution because these mounts have an excellent connection to ground.
 Mounting is possible on the fender or the roof.
-DIsadvantage: Need to drill a hole, usually not possible with leased cars.
+Disadvantage: Need to drill a hole, usually not possible with leased cars.

 Easy to install and remove, ideal for rental cars.
-The larger magnet mounts are suitable for larger antennas at higher speeds, the triple-base even for HF antennas.
-Disadvantage: Ground coupling not optimal, can scratch the paint when treated improper.
+The larger magnet mounts are suitable for larger antennas at higher speed, the triple-base even for HF antennas.
+Disadvantage: Ground coupling not optimal, can scratch the paint when treated improperly.

 Also very easy to use and install.
-Disadvantage: Bad ground coupling, only 'radial laess' antennas should be used.
+Disadvantage: Bad ground coupling, only 'radial-less' antennas should be used.
 Does not fit all windows.

 Glass mount antenna

 Very practical if you don't want to drill a hole.
-Works very good, except on sun shielded glass.
+Works very well, except on sun-shielding glass.
 Can be re-installed on a different car if required.
 Disadvantage: Smaller selection of radiators.

 Hatch or roof rail mount

 A solid method to mount larger antenna on the trunk of the roof railing.
-Not the most pretty solution, but very sturdy.
+Not the prettiest solution, but very sturdy.
 Might require an additional ground lead.